Skip to Content

 API not enabledRequired GCP API is disabledSome resources require specific APIs to be enabled in the project (e.g., Compute Engine API, Cloud Storage API).
 Enable them in the GCP API Library.

-No data for some resourcesTables not specifiedCheck that the relevant tables are listed in the tables field of your YAML configuration.
+No data for some resourcesServices not selectedCheck that the relevant services are selected in the Select services step.

 Next steps